SpaceMonkeyClan/Minesweeper/README.md

 ## License

 The source code in this repository may be run and altered for education purposes only and not for commercial purposes.
-For more information [see LICENSE](https://raw.githubusercontent.com/RogyMD/TCAminesweeper/master/LICENSE).